spray/spray/docs/documentation/spray-routing/predefined-directives-alphabetically.rst

                                        ``RequestContext => T``
 :ref:`-failWith-`                      Bubbles the given error up the response chain, where it is dealt with by the
-                                       closest :ref:`-handleExceptions-` directive and its ExceptionHandler :ref:`-filter-`                        Extracts zero or more values or rejects depending on the outcome of a filter function :ref:`-flatMapRouteResponse-`          Transforms all responses coming back from its inner Route with a ``Any => Seq[Any]`` function :ref:`-flatMapRouteResponsePF-`        Same as :ref:`-flatMapRouteResponse-`, but with a ``PartialFunction``
+                                       closest :ref:`-handleExceptions-` directive and its ExceptionHandler :ref:`-flatMapRouteResponse-`          Transforms all responses coming back from its inner Route with a ``Any => Seq[Any]`` function :ref:`-flatMapRouteResponsePF-`        Same as :ref:`-flatMapRouteResponse-`, but with a ``PartialFunction``